tc39/proposal-decorators/README.md

 - Declaring new private fields
 - Class decorator access to manipulating all fields and methods within the class
 - More flexible handling of the initializer, treating it as a "thunk"
-- Changing the shape of the class directly through the decorators API, rather than through mechanisms like `Object.defineProperty`.
+- Changing the shape of the class directly through the decorators API, rather than through mechanisms like `Object.defineProperty`

 These features aren't included in this initial proposal, but they may be provided by future built-in decorators.